Alien Logo

 The first sequel to the Alien movie appeared in 1986.
 It is associated with a deliberate mission for which the heroine Ripley goes to the planet in search of alien monsters.

-The logo reflects the theme of space in the form of a black rectangular base with rounded corners.
+The logo reflects the theme of space, featuring a black rectangular base with rounded corners.
 The dark background also points to danger and the unknown.
 The team doesn’t know what awaits them upon landing.
 The inscription is done in blue neon letters.
 The central I is transformed into a narrow slit from which light is pouring.
 Stepping inside, travelers will see a new world.

-The glow is reminiscent of the semi-darkness on the ship, lit by hidden LED lights.
+The glow is reminiscent of the ship’s semi-darkness, lit by hidden LED lights.

 1992